High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics: A crash course in random matrix theory

 where $\dd B_\alpha$ denotes the Brownian increment.
-Even though in what follows in the lecture we will often be interested in the large $N$ limit, the above equation monitoring the motion of eigenvalues is valid for any $N$.
-We also remark that Eq.~\eqref{eq:langevin_eigs} is a Langevin equation for $N$ interacting particles:
+Note this equation is valid for any $N$, although we will often consider the high-dimensional limit $N\to \infty$ in what follows.
+We also remark that Eq.~\eqref{eq:langevin_eigs} is a Langevin equation for $N$ interacting particles, that can be expressed as